Solimões–Japurá moist forests: Location

-The Solimões-Japurá moist forests has an area of 16,757,223 ha divided between Colombia, Brazil and Peru.
+The Solimões-Japurá moist forests has an area of 16,757,223 ha divided among Colombia, Brazil and Peru.

 The northern boundary of the western portion in Colombia is defined by the Caqueta River.

 The Caqueta separates the ecoregion from the Caquetá moist forests to the north.

-The Caqueta becomes the Japurá River when it crosses the border with Brazil, and the Japurá (or the Purus várzea along the Japurá) defines the northern boundary in Brazil to the point where the Japurá meets the Solimões River.
+The Caqueta becomes the Japurá River when it crosses Colombia's border with Brazil, and the Japurá (or the Purus várzea along the Japurá) defines the northern boundary in Brazil to the point where the Japurá meets the Solimões River.

 The Japurá-Solimões-Negro moist forests lies to the north of the Japurá.

 The Purus várzea and then the Iquitos várzea along the Solimões define the southern boundary in Brazil and Peru.

 The Purus várzea forms the south east border, and elements of the Purus várzea are found along rivers throughout the Solimões-Japurá ecoregion.

-The Iquitos várzea forms the southwest border, separating the Solimões-Japurá ecoregion from the Southwest Amazon moist forests further south..
+The Iquitos várzea forms the southwest border, separating the Solimões-Japurá ecoregion from the Southwest Amazon moist forests further south.

 The Solimões-Japurá moist forests adjoins the Napo moist forests to the west.

 The Napo River separates the Solimões-Japurá moist forest from the Napo moist forests.